Getting started with Microsoft speech recognition in C# for .NET on Windows

 Each category has three recognition modes.

-- ShortPhrase Mode: An utterance up to 15 seconds long.
-As data is sent to the server, the client will receive multiple partial results and one final multiple N-best choice result.
+- ShortPhrase Mode: an utterance up to 15 seconds long.
+As data is sent to the server, the client receives multiple partial results and one final result with multiple N-best choices.

-- LongDictation Mode: An utterance up to 2 minutes long.
-As data is sent to the server, the client will receive multiple partial results and multiple final results, based on where the server indicates sentence pauses.
+- LongDictation Mode: an utterance up to 2 minutes long.
+As data is sent to the server, the client receives multiple partial results and multiple final results, based on where the server indicates sentence pauses.

-- Intent Detection: The server returns additional structured information about the speech input.
-To use Intent you will need to first train a model.
-See details here.
+- Intent Detection: the server returns additional structured information about the speech input.
+To use Intent, you need to first train a model using LUIS.

 There are sample audio files to be used with this example application.
 You find the files in the repository you downloaded with this example under

 samples/SpeechRecognitionServiceExample folder.
 These example audio files run automatically if no other files are chosen when selecting the

 Use wav file for Longdictation mode as your speech input.
 Currently only wav audio format is supported.

 Partial Results Events: this event gets called every time when the Speech Service predicts what you might be saying - even before you finish speaking (if you are using

 MicrophoneRecognitionClient) or have finished sending data (if you are using